agg111/nova/README.md

 3. Make your changes
 4. Submit a pull request

+## 📞 Support
+- For any new feature suggestion in Nova or bugs you come across, please create an issue: [GitHub Issues](https://github.com/agg111/nova/issues)

+## 🙏 Acknowledgments

+Inspired by the original [CADLock project](https://github.com/Cosmic-Robotics/CADLock)

 ## 📝 License

 MIT License - see [LICENSE](LICENSE) for details.

-## 🙏 Acknowledgments

-- Inspired by the original [CADLock project](https://github.com/Cosmic-Robotics/CADLock)

-**Nova** - Making CAD collaboration simple and conflict-free! ⭐✨